 Got enough of looking for “file_10” in between “file_1” and “file_2” instead of after “file_9”?
-Find out here how to have “ls” on the command line (Linux or Mac) sort file names in natural numerical order (and not resort to leading with zeros—file_01, etc.).
+Find out here how to have “ls” on the command line (Linux or Mac) sort file names by number in natural order (and not resort to leading with zeros—file_01, etc.).

 First, Going for Silver